firas2025k/mvpcourseforger/context-md/CONTEXT.md

 ├── tailwind.config.ts
 ├── tsconfig.json
 └── types
+    └── course.ts

 ## Important notes
 - this setup has a template landing page ,supabase auth already implemented and a protected route (dashboard) for authentiticated users
 - when creating components,please put theme in a fodler related to the page it relates to for example if you are creating a component for the dashboard page,please put it in a dashboard folder in the components folder and for shared components like navbars and side bars etc.. put them in a shared folder in the components folder
-- for styling,please use tailwindcss and shadcnui
+- for styling,please use tailwindcss and shadcn/ui
 - TypeScript types/interfaces should be put in the types folder
 - for hooks,please put them in the hooks folder
 - for lib,please put them in the lib folder